Kimi ga Shinu Made Ato Hyaku Nichi: Characters

+Media

+Manga

 Written and illustrated by Migihara, Kimi ga Shinu Made Ato Hyaku Nichi started in Shueisha's online platform Manga Mee on November 1, 2018; it also started publishing on Shōnen Jump+ on January 23, 2020.
 The series finished on October 1, 2020.
 Shueisha collected its chapters in six tankōbon volumes, released from November 25, 2019, to November 25, 2020.

 Volume list

+Drama

+A television drama adaptation was announced on September 18, 2023.
+The series stars Yuto Takahashi and Mizuki Inoue, both of HiHiJets, as Rintarō Tsuda and Itsuki Onodera respectively.
+It aired on Nippon TV from October 24 to December 26, 2023.